Pháo

 Pháo started rapping around 2018.
 She has said she admires Cardi B and fellow Vietnamese rapper Kimmese.
-She wasn't known to the wider public until the song "2 Phút Hơn" with Vietnamese producer and DJ Masew [:vi:Masew], which garnered over 30 million views.
+She was not known to the wider public until the song "2 Phút Hơn" with Vietnamese producer and DJ Masew, which garnered over 30 million views on YouTube.
 The KAIZ remix of the latter song gained global popularity and topped the Shazam music chart.
-She also participated in the Vietnamese TV show "King of Rap".
+She also participated in the Vietnamese TV show King of Rap.
 In 2021, she released a new version of "2 Phút Hơn" with the American rapper Tyga, who is of partial Vietnamese descent.

+In March 2025, Pháo released "Sự nghiệp chướng" - a diss track targeted at her ex-boyfriend ViruSs.

+In 2025, Pháo joined the Vietnamese TV show Em xinh "say hi".